LaunchCodeEducation/linux/content/systemd/walkthrough/spring-unit-file/index.md

 `Caddy` and `NGINX` come pre-configured as services that will restart when failed.

-However, if we are using one of these web servers to reverse proxy to our own application server we are responsible for ensuring our application server will restart when failed.
-We are also responsible for ensuring the application server will start if the computer itself crashes and reboots.
+However, if you are using one of these web servers to reverse proxy to your own application server you are also responsible for ensuring the application server will restart when failed.
+You are also responsible for ensuring the application server will start if the computer itself crashes and reboots.

 This can be done easily using `systemd`.
-We can simply define a unit-file for our application, configure it to restart on failure, configure it to start on machine reboot.
-This will make our application available even if the application framework crashes (maybe because it ran out of RAM), or if the machine powers down and back up (maybe because a power outage happened).
+You can define a unit-file for your application, configure it to restart on failure, configure it to start on machine reboot.
+This will make the application available even if the application framework crashes (maybe because it ran out of RAM), or if the machine powers down and back up (maybe because a power outage happened).

-This article will walk us through creating a service out of a Spring application.
+This article will walk through creating a service out of a Spring application.

 ## Setup

-We will be running the `spring-techjobs-mvc` application that was deployed in the NGINX Reverse Proxy article.
+You will be running the `spring-techjobs-mvc` application that was deployed in the NGINX Reverse Proxy article.
 You may already have the artifact you will need on your computer, check in your home directory for a directory named `spring-techjobs-mvc-artifact/`.

 ### Clone If Necessary